Stochastic Greedy Algorithms For Multiple Measurement Vectors: Numerical Experiments

 \subsection{Joint Sparse Video Sequence Recovery}

-In this set of experiments, we compare the proposed Algorithm~\ref{alg:BMStoGradMP} and the split Bregman algorithm for constrained MMV problem (SBC) \cite[Algorithm~2]{Jian2015split}, on joint sparse video sequence reconstruction.
+In this set of experiments, we compare the proposed Algorithm~\ref{alg:BMStoGradMP}, the split Bregman algorithm for constrained MMV problem (SBC) \cite[Algorithm~2]{Jian2015split}, M-FOCUSS, M-OMP, M-SP, M-CoSaMP and M-HTP, on joint sparse video sequence reconstruction.
+Note that SBC is based on $\ell_1$-minimization rather than $\ell_0$-norm constrained least-squares.
 We first download a candle video consisting of 75 frames from the Dynamic Texture Toolbox in \url{http://www.vision.jhu.edu/code/}.
 In order to make the test video sequence possess a joint sparse structure, we extract 11 frames of the original data, i.e., frames 1 to 7, 29, 37, 69 and 70, each of which is of size $80 \times 30$.
 Then we create a data matrix $X \in \mathbb{R}^{2400 \times 11}$, whose columns are a vectorization of all video frames.
-To further obtain a sparse representation of $X$, the K-SVD algorithm \cite{aharon2006ksvd} is applied to obtain a dictionary $\Psi \in \mathbb{R}^{2400 \times 50}$ for $X$.
+To further obtain a sparse representation of $X$, K-SVD \cite{aharon2006ksvd} is applied to obtain a dictionary $\Psi \in \mathbb{R}^{2400 \times 50}$ for $X$.
 The K-SVD dictionary $\Psi$ and the support of the corresponding coefficient matrix $\Theta$ for the extracted 11 frames are shown in Figure \ref{Dksvd} (a) and (b).
 Some selected columns of the dictionary $\Psi$, namely \emph{atoms}, are reshaped as an image of size $80\times 30$ illustrated in Figure \ref{Dksvd} (c) and (d).
 It can be seen that these 11 frames are nearly joint sparse under the learned dictionary.
 The relative error of using this K-SVD dictionary $\Psi$ to represent the data matrix $X$ is $\frac{\|X-\Psi \Theta\|_F}{\|X\|_F}= 0.0870$.
 A Gaussian random matrix $\Phi \in \mathbb{R}^{60 \times 2400}$ with zero mean and unit variance is set as a sensing matrix, which is used to measure this data matrix.
-In other words, the measurements $Y\in \mathbb{R}^{60\times 11}$ are generated via $Y=\Phi X$.
+That is, the measurements $Y\in \mathbb{R}^{60\times 11}$ are generated via $Y=\Phi X$.
 Given the measurements $Y$ and the new sparse representation dictionary $A = \Phi\Psi$, we then apply Algorithm~\ref{alg:BMStoGradMP} and SBC to recover the joint sparse coefficient matrix $\hat{\Theta}$.
 In Algorithm~\ref{alg:BMStoGradMP}, the sparsity level $k$ is set as $10$, and the block size $b$ is set as $3$, which implies that there are $d=20$ blocks.
 In addition, we set $\eta_1 = \eta_2 = 1$.
-Both algorithms stop when the residual error reaches a tolerance threshold $\tau = 10^{-6}$, i.e., $\|Y-A\hat{\Theta}\|_F \leq \tau$.
-The first four recovered frames are shown in Figure \ref{frame}.
-Regarding the computation time, the proposed Algorithm~\ref{alg:BMStoGradMP} is about ten times faster than SBC according to our experiments.
-The proposed algorithm takes less running time than SBC since it stops at the 10-th iteration while SBC stops at the 1691-th iteration.
-Even surprisingly, although the same error tolerance is set for both algorithms, the proposed algorithm yields a smaller relative error ($\frac{\|X_{:,i}-\Psi \hat{\Theta}_{:,i}\|_2}{\|X_{:,i}\|_2}$) than SBC.
-Figure \ref{convg1} compares the relative discrepancy $\|Y-A\hat{\Theta}\|_F/\norm{Y}_F$ versus running time for both algorithms, where we can see the zigzag pattern in the SBC result.
+Both StoGradMP and SBC stop when the residual error reaches a tolerance threshold $\tau = 10^{-6}$, i.e., $\|Y-A\hat{\Theta}\|_F \leq \tau$.
+In Table~\ref{tab:exp2}, we compare the reconstruction error, i.e., $\|Y-A\hat{\Theta}\|_F/\norm{Y}_F$, and running time for all methods being compared.
+One can see that the proposed Algorithm~\ref{alg:BMStoGradMP} is faster than all other comparing methods with relatively high accuracy.